natsuk4ze/gal/README.md

 ### Linux

-Currently does not officially support Linux, but it can be added through a community plugin.
+Currently does not officially support Linux, but it can be added through a non-endorsed federated plugin.
 See: [gal_linux](https://pub.dev/packages/gal_linux)

 ## ✅ Usage